 Sent holiday cards to NJ elected officials asking them to act on gun safety bills.

-Hosted postcard parties (via ATNJ) encourage registered Dems to help flip Lance’s Congressional seat.
+Hosted postcard parties (via ATNJ) to encourage registered Dems to help flip Lance’s Congressional seat.

 Expanded awareness of the local issues affecting our Summit Common Council race, helping to expand Dem representation on Council.